 Yes and no. Your principal and 20-25 years of accrued interest are forgiven, but the forgiven balance is now subject to income tax.
 Even if your minimum payments for the last 20-25 years were $0, the total you pay in taxes that year will be well over your original loan balance (Double to triple).

 One way to avoid paying taxes on your forgiven balance is filing for insolvency.
-Which means that if you are dirt poor before and after your loans are forgiven, you won’t be responsible for the taxes on your forgiven balance, but who wants their future net worth to be in the negatives?
+This means that if you are dirt poor before and after your loans are forgiven, you won’t be responsible for the taxes on your forgiven balance, but who wants their future net worth to be in the negatives?
 Student loan hero has a great post on loan forgiveness tax and insolvency.

 TIP 7: Demolish Higher Interest Debt First